Logo Los Pueblos Más Bonitos de EspañaLos Pueblos Más Bonitos de España - Inicio

 Bagergue

-The route culminates at the top, in Bagergue, the highest village in the Aran Valley.
-Flowery balconies, artisan cheese dairies and endless mountains bid us farewell with an unforgettable stamp.
-Here, rural tourism is a way of life, and calm is breathed at every step.
-The perfect end to a route full of history, nature and beauty.
-Get ready to be carried away by mountain landscapes, streets with centuries of history and villages that preserve their essence intact.
-The Route of the Most Beautiful Villages of the Pyrenees is not just a tour, it is a way to travel slower, deeper and with all your senses.
+Bagergue, the highest village in the Aran Valley.
+Flower-filled balconies, artisanal cheese shops, and endless mountains bid us farewell with an unforgettable scene.
+Here, rural tourism is a way of life, and a sense of calm permeates every step.
+The perfect ending to a journey brimming with history, nature, and beauty.
+Get ready to be swept away by mountain landscapes, streets steeped in centuries of history, and villages that have preserved their essence intact.
+The Route of the Most Beautiful Villages in the Pyrenees isn’t just a tour; it’s a way to travel more slowly, more deeply, and with all your senses.

 12